Timber and the Climate

 Throughout the life of a tree it will absorb CO2.
 No matter the species, whether it grows quickly or slowly, it will produce oxygen and absorb CO2.
 If that tree is felled when mature (anywhere from 40 to 100 years for conifers, and considerably more for broadleaves) the carbon it absorbed during its life is then locked into the timber.
 The carbon does not pour out when a tree is felled.
 And this is the key reason why harvesting trees for timber is essential to create a greener world.

-The felled trees go to a sawmill and are machined into useable lengths of timber.
+The felled trees go to a sawmill and is machined into useable lengths of timber.
 Typically in Scotland, logs of good quality (straight, free of defects) become construction-grade timber.
 Lower quality wood might become pallets or maybe fence posts.
 Branches and smaller round stock could become manufactured boards like OSB.
 This means that most of the tree can then serve a useful purpose, like building a house.

 Building a house means the wood is in long term storage, and keeping that carbon locked up for potentially hundreds of years.
 It also means that same house isn’t using steel or concrete (at least for parts of it).
 These materials are not renewable and are more energy intensive to make.
 Using timber means less harmful materials are used, creating a secondary benefit.